Manya-Mangla/College-Journal/README.md

 # MAIT Journal

 This repository contains the code for a web-based journal developed as part of a college competition.
-Although it wasn't selected, the website features various sections related to journal publications, submissions, and ethics.
+The website features various sections related to journal publications, submissions, and ethics.

 ## Project Structure